brentcam250/PomodoroTimer/README.md

-Pomodoro timer made in a pair programming setup for the Odin Project By brentcam250 and MarkKhramov
+Pomodoro timer made in a pair programming setup for the Odin Project.
+By brentcam250 and MarkKhramov